How to Identify + Leverage Customer Pain Points

 We have all experienced or witnessed painful events in life, – seen the fallout from a difficult situation (whatever that situation might be).
 Our response to these traumatic events often becomes hardwired, and can have a dramatic effect on our behavior.
 The tendency is that we try to avoid such situations and prevent re-occurrence at all costs where possible, or offset the risks of re-occurance.

 Any situation that is causing pain NOW, in the moment, is the greatest of all motivators, creating motivated buyers.

-But any product or service adapted as a means of avoidance of the associated pain point, whether it be a means of prevention, or as a solution to the fallout if it were to happen again, – is the ideal product for that customer.
+However, any product or service adapted as a means of avoidance of pain, whether it be a means of prevention, to minimize the damage or as a solution to recovery from the situation that causes the customers pain point is the ideal product for that customer.

 The primary factor in all purchasing decisions is how we feel about the item.

 If you can elicit the right mix (buying mix) of emotions during a targeted personalized customer journey, then you can convert far more website visitors into returning customers.
 When I say emotion, you need to pinpoint the source of the motivation to buy, or in other words, your customer’s pain points.
 Why are they curious about your product?

 Human emotion is hugely complex, with various studies suggesting that there are hundreds of complex mixtures of emotion, or as some describe them, emotional motivators.
 For most of us in the business of eCommerce, dealing with 100’s is just not feasible.